AlanBerger/Practice-programming-exercises-for-R/second-R-programming-exercise-if-else-if-else-syntax-and-logic.md

     return(pval.string)
     }

-One could also start with pval = 1 and "work downward" using successively smaller values of pval, but then the if tests will involve testing whether pval &gt;= some value
+One could also start testing if pval &gt;= 0.001 and "work downward" using successively smaller values of pval; doing it this way, the else if tests will involve testing whether pval &gt;= some value

 A working version of pval\_To\_3Sig\_Digits
 -------------------------------------------